innvent/matross/README.md

 ### Overriding default templates

 We have our opinions, but don't know everything.
 What works for us, may not fit your needs since each app is a unique snowflake.
-To take care of that `matross` allows you to define your own templates to use instead of the built in ones.
+To take care of that, `matross` allows you to define your own templates instead of the built in ones.
 Look at the included ones in `lib/matross/templates` to see how we think things should go.

 ### Managing application daemons with Foreman